islamicity24/AmazonCity/MOD 8/ Challenge Lab/Controlling AWS Account Access by Using IAM.md

 17. On the development instance of the café website, modify the main heading for the webpage.

-Open the main webpage in the editor by going to the file browser, navigating to the DEVCafeServer/www/html/cafe directory, and double-clicking index.php.
+- Open the main webpage in the editor by going to the file browser, navigating to the DEVCafeServer/www/html/cafe directory, and double-clicking index.php.

-Modify line 13 So that it reads:
+- Modify line 13 So that it reads:

 <div class="center">Caf&eacute; DEV Site</div>
-To save the change, choose File > Save and in the browser, refresh the http://dev-public-ip-address/cafe/ webpage.
+- To save the change, choose File > Save and in the browser, refresh the http://dev-public-ip-address/cafe/ webpage. (belum muncul ?)

 Notice that, while acting as Nikhil, you changed the main heading of the webpage in the development environment.